intlify/srvmid/README.md

 ## 🤝 Sponsors

-The development of Gunshi is supported by my OSS sponsors!
+The development of `srvmid` is supported by my OSS sponsors!

 <p align="center">
   <a href="https://cdn.jsdelivr.net/gh/kazupon/sponsors/sponsors.svg">